shakebugs/shake-docs/docs/android/crash-reports/handling-error.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

-Sometimes, the application is making great use of error handling and wants to document these errors, or has some definitive points where caught errors could use a bit more context.
+>Make great use of error handling and document these errors.

-Shake SDK enables you to report the caught errors and lets you decide how they are grouped.
-These non-fatal error reports will have all of the same contextual information as crash reports, and act as an extension to the crash reporting feature.
+Shake allows you to report those caught errors and group them together.
+These non-fatal error reports will have all of the same contextual information as crash reports and will act as an extension to the crash reporting feature.

 :::note

-Avoid using unique values for error *clusterID*  as this will cause a large number of reported errors appear unrelated — although they actually are — which will clog your Shake dashboard.
+Avoid using unique values for error *clusterID*  as that would cause a large number of reported errors to stay unrelated and ungrouped, which would clog your Shake dashboard.

 :::